Luming-L/CEG/README.md

  2. Make a multiple alignment of each orthogroup, respectively.
  3. Concatenate the alignments.
 The length of one concatenated alignment is the sum of each orthogroup's MSA length.

-(Barker, D 2018, _Seminar 7: Transforming organisations: strategy, structure & design_, lecture notes, Organisation Change Management BMO6624, Victoria University, delivered 21 May 2018.)
+(Barker, D 2020, _Lecture 4: Phylogeny_, lecture notes, Comparative and Evolutionary Genomics BMO6624, Victoria University, delivered 21 May 2018.)
 # Requirements
  - Python 3
  - Bio